-The Faculty of Science and Engineering also awards various medals to its topgraduating students.
-These include the Gold and Silver Medals of Academic Excellence (Faculty of Science and Engineering).
-The Faculty also recognises highly achieving students by including their names in the Dean's Honour Roll
+The Faculties of Arts and Science and Engineering also award various medals to their top-graduating students.
+These include the Governor General's Silver Medal (Faculty of Arts) and the Gold Medal of Academic Excellence (Faculty of Science and Engineering).